jump-dev/JuMP.jl/docs/src/installation.md

    continued to receive bug and security fixes.
 However, it may not have the latest features or performance improvements.

-For most users, you should install the "Current stable release", and whenever Julia releases a new version of the current stable release, you should update your version of Julia.
+For most users, you should install the "Current stable release," and whenever Julia releases a new version of the current stable release, you should update your version of Julia.
 Note that any code you write on one version of the current stable release will continue to work on all subsequent releases.

-For users in restricted software environments (e.g., your enterprise IT controls what software you can install), you may be better off installing the long-term support release because you will not have to update Julia as frequently.
+For users in restricted software environments (for example, your enterprise IT controls what software you can install), you may be better off installing the long-term support release because you will not have to update Julia as frequently.

 ## Install JuMP